-Choosing an Education Minor
+Education

-The Faculty of Education offers 19 minors (see p.
-167 in the 2010/2011 University of Lethbridge Calendar for a listing).
-A minor consists of five non-Education courses (excluding those used in the major) and one curriculum and instruction Education course.
-Students may use the same courses to fulfill the minor and the General Liberal Education Requirement (GLER).

-Choosing an Education Specialization

-The Faculty of Education offers three specializations:

-- Early Childhood Education
+Bachelor of Science/Bachelor of Education Calendar Year - 2012/2013 Choosing an Education Minor The Faculty of Education offers 19 minors (see p.
+169 in the 2012/2013 University of Lethbridge Calendar for a listing).
+A minor consists of five non-Education courses (excluding those used in the major) and one curriculu and instruction Education course (to be completed after admission to the Faculty of Education).
+Students may u the same courses to fulfill the minor and the General Liberal Education Requirement (GLER).
+Choosing an Education Specialization The Faculty of Education offers three specializations: • Early Childhood Education (K-3) Special/Inclusive Education • Technology in Education The specializations consist of four courses and corresponding Professional Semester III focus.
+Advantages of Completing a Minor and/or Specialization Completing a minor and/or a specialization allows students to develop expertise in a second area of teaching an be more versatile and marketable as a graduating teacher.
+For more information, see the 2012/2013 University Lethbridge Calendar, Part 8 - Education, Sections 7.

-- Special/Inclusive Education

-- Technology in Education

-The specializations consist of four courses and corresponding Professional Semester III focus.

-Advantages of Completing a Minor and/or Specialization

-Completing a minor and/or a specialization allows students to develop expertise in a second area of teaching and be more versatile and marketable as a graduating teacher.
-For more information, see the 2010/2011 University of Lethbridge Calendar, Part 8 - Education, Sections 7.
 Education Minors (p.
-167) and 8.
-Education Specializations (p.
-172).

-Where to Get Help

-You can start career research at your school counselling centre, at your local library, or on the Internet, including websites like Alberta Advanced Education and Technology (www.advancededucation.gov.ab.ca).
-There are also many programs and people at the University of Lethbridge to assist you with a choice of major.
-Career and Employment Services (CES) assists students and alumni with their career exploration needs (in particular, see "What Can I Do With a Major in...?" at www.uleth.ca/ross/ces/majors.html).
-Students may also contact an Academic Advisor in Student Program Services in the Faculty of Education (email: edu.sps@uleth.ca | phone: 403-329-254) or in the Faculty of Arts and Science (email: artsci.advising@uleth.ca | phone: 403-329-5106).
+169) and 8.
+Education Specialization (p.
+173).
+Where to Get Help Students may contact an Academic Advisor in Student Program Services in the Faculty of Education (email: edu.sps@uleth.ca phone: 403-329-2254) or in the Faculty of Arts and Science (email: artsci.advising@uleth.ca phone: 403-329-5106).
+Program Requirements The B.Sc./B.Ed. combined degrees program with a major in Biological Sciences/Science Education requires a minimum of 50 courses, including 30 in Arts and Science and 20 in Education.

-Program Requirements

-The B.Sc./B.Ed. combined degrees program with a major in Biological Sciences/Science Education requires a minimum of 50 courses, including 30 in Arts and Science and 20 in Education.
 A minimum of 16 courses (10 courses in Biological Sciences plus 6 cognates) is required in the Biological Sciences major.
-A maximum of 17 courses in Biological Sciences (including courses labelled Botany and Zoology prior to 1999/2000) is allowed.

-Transfer Credit

-Remember that you may use both University of Lethbridge credit and credit transferred from another college or university to meet degree and major requirements.
+A maximum of 1' courses in Biological Sciences is allowed.
+Transfer Credit Remember that you may use both University of Lethbridge credit and credit transferred from another college university to meet degree and major requirements.
 Transfer credit may be either specified or unspecified.
-Specified credit is indicated on your transcript by the subject name and the specific number of the course, e.g., Biology 1010, Biology 3300, etc. Unspecified credit (1XXX, 3XXX, etc.) is indicated by the subject name and level of the course in parentheses, e.g., Biology (1000 level), Biology (3000 level), etc.

-Unspecified Course Credit

-Unspecified course credit means that the University of Lethbridge does not offer the same course you transferred in, but we recognize it and treat it as a regular course.
+Specified credit is indicated on your transcript by the subject name and the specific number of the course, e.g Biology 1010, Biology 3300, etc. Unspecified credit (1XXX, 3XXX, etc.) is indicated by the subject name and lev of the course in parentheses, e.g., Biology (1000 level), Biology (3000 level), etc. Unspecified Course Credit Unspecified course credit means that the University of Lethbridge does not offer the same course you transferm in, but we recognize it and treat it as a regular course.
 An unspecified course would count as one of your maximum of 17 from one department, but it could not meet a specific course requirement.
 For example, if Biology 2000 is required in your program, you could not use Biology (2000 level) to fulfill that requirement.
-Students with unspecified transfer credit need to consult an Academic Advisor to establish how the transfer credit fits in the degree program.
+Students with unspecified transfer credit need to consult an Academic Advisor to establish how the transfer cred fits in the degree program.
 This should be done as soon as possible after transfer credit is awarded.

-Program Worksheet
+Bachelor of Science/Bachelor of Education

+Calendar Year - 2012/2013